go-navarro/SimpleServicePoller/README.md

 ## Building the program

 The main class is "ServicePollerFrame".
-Put all the java-files and the text-file "serviceData" in the folder "src/SimpleServicePoller/".
-Open in for example IntelliJ and run the software from there.
+Put all the java-files and the text-file "serviceData" in the same folder.
+Compile every java-file and

 ## Using the program
 Write in the fields corresponding to the "URL" and "Name".
 Add this to the data by pressing the blue "Add" button.